wplib/better-wp-config/tutorial.md

 ```
 <?php
 /**
- * Front to the ClassicPress application.
+ * Front to the WordPress application.
 This file doesn't do anything, but loads
- * wp-blog-header.php which does and tells ClassicPress to load the theme.
+ * wp-blog-header.php which does and tells WordPress to load the theme.
  *
- * @package ClassicPress
+ * @package WordPress
  */

 /**
- * Tells ClassicPress to load the ClassicPress theme and output it.
+ * Tells WordPress to load the WordPress theme and output it.
  *
  * @var bool
  */